Why Speed to Market Improves B2B Productization Success

 Speed isn’t just a tactic—it’s a cultural attribute of strong product organizations.
 In our book Fearless: How to Transform a Services Culture and Successfully Productize, we identified speed as one of the four hallmarks of a product-friendly culture.
 Research has found that speed is also a marker for digitally mature organizations that have progressed in their digital transformation.
 Harvard Business School professor Linda Hill, who studies digital transformation, found that top-performing organizations treat decisions as ‘working hypotheses’ and act even amidst ambiguity.
 They quickly develop Minimum Viable Products (MVPs) to test hypotheses in real life with real buyers and users.

 Speed also fuels internal momentum.
 Small, visible wins help shift mindsets and accelerate support from the services side of the business.
-Unfortunately, we often see perfectionism killing speed at many professional services organizations, and for good reason; these organizations have traditionally provided value to clients through highly polished, customized engagements.
+Unfortunately, we often see perfectionism killing speed at many professional services organizations, and for good reason; these firms have traditionally provided value to clients through highly polished, customized engagements.
 Service delivery employees can be reluctant to sell and deliver a less-than-perfect product because they fear that doing so puts their professional reputation with clients at risk.

-Three Ways to Increase Speed to Market
+Three Strategies to Accelerate Speed to Market for B2B Services

 The good news is that our research has found three ways for B2B services firms to successfully accelerate their speed to market: